zn9988/publications/2.Mage-AI - Insecure Default Authentication Setup Leading to Zero-Click RCE/README.md

 **Figure 9: 131 potential instances discovered on ZoomEye**

 To automate the process of discovering unauthenticated Mage-AI application, we created a harmless Nuclei template to scan for this vulnerability.
 Nuclei returns results from vulnerable instances, indicating whether the Mage-AI application has authentication enabled.
 If the Mage-AI application does not have authentication enabled and is further exploited, this vulnerability could potentially lead to remote code execution (RCE) on the target.
-Please note that once this vulnerability has been recognised, this Nuclei template will be published for security community contribution.
+The [Nuclei template CVE-2025-2129](https://github.com/projectdiscovery/nuclei-templates/blob/196ed9fe70b0f5d9b312c66ffa49ccd648e56a9e/http/cves/2025/CVE-2025-2129.yaml) has been published in Nuclei Vulnerability Scanner to help verify this vulnerability as a contribution to the security community.

 ![Nuclei template to scan the vulnerability](img/10.png)